 Budd-Falen Law Offices, L.L.C. has been serving property owners for over thirty years.
 Founded by Frank Falen and Karen Budd-Falen, the firm was known as the Falen Law Offices, L.L.C. while Karen withdrew from the firm from 2018-2020 to serve as the Deputy Solicitor for Wildlife and Parks in the Department of the Interior.

-We provide legal representation regarding endangered species, clean water, private property ownership and use, federal lands, local government involvement, local zoning and property rights, energy law, and other areas of law affecting ranchers, farmers, and other landowners in the federal courts of the United States of America and in the various state courts where its attorneys are individually licensed to appear (Colorado, Montana, Nebraska, New Mexico, North Dakota, South Dakota, Washington, and Wyoming).
-The attorneys of BFLO also have represented clients in other states for specific matters when those states allowed BFLO attorneys to appear pro hac vice or assist in matters out of the courtroom.
+We provide legal representation regarding endangered species, clean water, private property ownership and use, federal lands, local government involvement, local zoning and property rights, energy law, and other areas of law affecting ranchers, farmers, and other landowners in the federal courts of the United States of America and in the various state courts where our attorneys are individually licensed to appear (Colorado, Idaho, Illinois, Montana, Nebraska, New Mexico, North Dakota, South Dakota, Texas, and Wyoming).
+The attorneys of this firm have also represented clients in other states for specific matters when those states allowed our attorneys to appear pro hac vice or assist in matters out of the courtroom.

 We represent industry clients in BLM and Forest Service appeals.
 We also represent clients in litigation arising under the Endangered Species Act (ESA), the Federal Lands Policy and Management Act (FLPMA), the National Environmental Policy Act (NEPA), the Clean Water Act (CWA) and other environmental statutes.
 In addition, we represent landowners with issues related to oil and gas, wind energy, solar energy, pipelines, eminent domain and condemnation.